comcy/xlf-tools/README.md

 # xlf-tools
-Some collection handling *.xlf files
+Some collection of handling *.xlf files